AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Experiments

 \subsection{Experimental Settings}

-\textbf{Benchmarks.} We evaluate our method on general object detection benchmarks, \ie, PASCAL VOC 2007, 2012 and MS COCO, in few-shot detection settings.
-As for PASCAL VOC, we follow the common practice in previous work~\cite{kang2019few,yan2019meta,wang2020frustratingly,Xiao2020FSDetView} and use train/val sets of VOC 07 and 12 for training while the test set of VOC 07 for testing.
+We evaluate our method on general object detection benchmarks, \emph{i.e.}, PASCAL VOC 2007, 2012 and MS COCO, in few-shot detection settings.
+As for PASCAL VOC, we follow the common practice in previous work~\cite{kang2019few,yan2019meta,wang2020frustratingly,Xiao2020FSDetView}, and use train/val sets of VOC 07 and 12 for training while the test set of VOC 07 for testing.
 This benchmark covers 20 object categories, where 15 of them are regarded as base classes for the base training phase and the remaining 5 categories with only $K$ ($K=\{1, 2, 3, 5, 10\}$) samples per class are considered as novel classes for few-shot fine-tuning phase.
 For the fair quantitative comparison, we adopt the same three class splits provided in~\cite{kang2019few}.
 For the evaluation protocol, we use mean Average Precision ($mAP$) of novel objects and the Intersection of Union (\textit{IoU}) is set as 0.5 ($AP_{50}$).
 Another benchmark we evaluate on is MS COCO, which has 80k train images and 40k validation images, covering 80 classes.
 Among them, we denote the 20 classes overlapped with PASCAL VOC as novel classes with $K$ ($K=\{10, 30\}$) samples per category and the rest 60 classes as base classes.
 We use 5k images from validation set for evaluation with the standard COCO-style evaluation metrics~\cite{liu2016ssd,redmon2018yolov3} and the rest for training.
-To compare empirically, on both datasets, we evaluate on novel classes over 10 repeated runs and report the average performance.
+To compare empirically, on both datasets, we evaluate on novel classes over $n$ ($n=30$ for PASCAL VOC and $n=10$ for MS COCO) repeated runs unless otherwise specified, and report the average performance.

-\textbf{Baselines.} In our experiments, we compare our approach with two groups of baselines: meta-learning based methods, \ie, FSRW~\cite{kang2019few}, MetaDet~\cite{wang2019meta}, Meta R-CNN~\cite{yan2019meta}, FSOD~\cite{fan2020few}, and FSDetView~\cite{Xiao2020FSDetView} along with transfer learning based methods, which can be further divided into: 1) attempts focusing on domain transfer, \eg, LSTD~\cite{chen2018lstd}; 2) jointly training base detectors with base and novel objects without fine-tuning, denoted as YOLO/FRCN-joint~\cite{kang2019few,yan2019meta}; 3) first training base detectors with base objects and fine-tuning the entire model using novel objects with conditional iterations, denoted as YOLO/FRCN-ft~\cite{kang2019few,yan2019meta}; 4) training detectors in the same way as YOLO/FRCN-ft in the first phase yet fine-tuning the entire model until convergence, denoted as YOLO/FRCN-ft-full~\cite{kang2019few,yan2019meta}; 5) training base detectors with base objects and fine-tuning only the last layer using novel objects, denoted as TFA w/fc~\cite{wang2020frustratingly} and TFA w/cos~\cite{wang2020frustratingly}.